-Our Summer Services and Tips for Tree and Lawn Care
+Our Summer Tree and Lawn Care Services and Tips

 Summers in Colorado can be moderately hot and very, very dry!
 Grasses, trees and shrubs that thrive in a summer climate of low relative humidity and lots of sunshine still need periodic care and maintenance, while periodic lightning and hail can cause unexpected and sometimes irreversible damage.
 Luckily, by following a few of these tips and tricks, you can help minimize or mitigate the damage that a Colorado summer can do to your lawn, trees and shrubs.

 One of the primary culprits of brown, dead Colorado lawns is dry turf, and neglecting or underwatering your lawn after a more moderate spring season can leave your grass and turf high and dry.
 Test your turf by pressing into it with a hoe, rake or shovel – if the topsoil doesn’t give easily, you likely need to water your lawn more extensively, but be sure you’re following any water guidelines or observing any restrictions that are in place.

 We all know that it’s possible to overwater a lawn, but did you know it’s also possible to overfertilize your lawn as well?
 Applying too much fertilizer can require a higher than normal amount of watering to compensate, and with lawn watering restrictions in place, overfertilization can result in a lawn that’s too dry to be healthy.

 Don’t Mow Too Close to the Ground!

 If your grass is still struggling in the summer months despite your best efforts to keep it watered and healthy, the problem may stem from your lawnmower blade – more specifically, you may have your lawnmower blade set too close to the ground.
 Grass that is “cut short” can struggle to regrow and can be more susceptible to disease and pests.